PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 --------------------------------

-If you have make_ installed, then you can build the documentation by entering the :file:`docs/` directory and running
+If you have make_ installed, then you can build the documentation by entering the :file:`docs/` directory and running:

 .. code-block:: bash